favourch/Notes-blog/docs/USMLE/MSK/Gout.md

 	- CNS symptoms (e.g., fatigue, headache)

 >[!tip]
 >Colchicine is unlikely to be effective when initiated > 24–36 hours after symptom onset.
-Colchicine is preferable in patients who cannot tolerate NSAIDs or systemic glucocorticoids (e.g., patients with gastrointestinal ulcers)
+Colchicine is preferable in patients who cannot tolerate NSAIDs or systemic glucocorticoids (e.g., patients with [[../GI/Peptic ulcer disease|PUD]])

 ---